 For instance, Jay Baer, the founder of Convince and Convert, creates two- to three-minute informational videos on topics related to digital marketing.

-His team then converts thess videos into blog posts for their website, infographics for social media, podcast episodes, and blog posts for Medium.
-This allows them to reach out to a massive audience on different platforms.
+His team then converts those videos into blog posts for their website, infographics for social media, podcast episodes, and blog posts for Medium.
+In this way, by repurposing content, they can reach out to a massive audience on different platforms.

 Target Different Stages of the Buyer’s Journey